Maximus-Ay/100-days-Coding-Challenge-in-python/README.md

 - Write a Python program to display the Fibonacci sequence up to n-th term.
 - Write a program to check if a number is an Armstrong number.

+11. Day 11 (11th July 2024)
+- Write a Python program to find the factorial of a number using recursion.
+- Write a program to count the number of digits in a number.